sublimehq/sublime_text/README.md

+# New Home

+This repository is now in a new location https://github.com/SublimeTextBugs .
+The Sublime Text forum is currently down, I'll post the announcement once is up again.

 # Sublime Text Bug and Issue Tracker

 Before writing a new issue, **[search for it](https://github.com/SublimeText/Issues/search?q=&type=Issues)** please, to check if it is already reported. **Please fill bug reports**, we encourage you to log properly every bug you found.